7 Pet-Safe Floor Cleaners and DIY Solutions (and Ingredients to Avoid)

 A good old-fashioned vinegar cleaner, Aunt Fannie’s vinegar floor cleaner is named after the founder’s good old-fashioned grandmother.
 Aunt Fannie’s is a no-nonsense, non-toxic floor cleaner with essential oils to leave a clean scent.
 It’s cruelty free certified, EWG rated for safety and contains only plant-based ingredients.

 The company’s philosophy is to work with nature’s rhythms and powers.
 That’s just like its namesake, “a woman with enough life force and common sense to set this whole world straight,” according to the company.

 Puracy Natural Carpet and Upholstery Shampoo

-For carpets, Puracy Natural Carpet and Upholstery Shampoo is a winner for safely getting rid of dirt, odors and other furry funk.
+For carpets, Puracy carpet and upholstery shampoo is a winner for safely getting rid of dirt, odors and other furry funk.
 Use it on carpets, rugs, upholstery and any other washable fabric.

-What’s nice about Better Life Naturally Dirt-Destroying Floor Cleaner?
-It’s value and availability in brick-and-mortar stores.
-It works well, too.
+What’s nice about Better Life dirt-destroying floor cleaner?
+Its value and availability in brick-and-mortar stores, and it works well, too.
 Use it on hardwood, tile, marble, bamboo, vinyl, laminate and other sealed floors.

 The ingredients are plant-based, and the scents come from essential oils and botanical extracts.
-It’s certified cruelty-free, vegan and biodegradable.
-The brand was made famous on Shark Tank and later bought by Bissell.
+It’s certified cruelty free, vegan and biodegradable.
+And, if the brand sounds familiar, that’s because it was made famous on Shark Tank and later bought by Bissell.